Carrie Cousins

 Simply, a donation button is a must-have tool for any online fundraiser.
 Here’s how you do it.

-What is a Donation Button?
+What Is a Donate Button?

 Donation buttons need to integrate with a payment gateway of some sort, which is where the main differences are.
 You want a donation button that keeps your donors on your website.
 The most traditional PayPal donation buttons usually guide users away from your site.